asizikov/asizikov.github.io/content/blog/2023-01-22-dotnet-cli-integration-tests.md

 slug: dotnet-cli-integration-tests
 ---

 I've spent Saturday evening working on a small project.
-I've built a .NET clone of `tree` utitly.
+I've built a .NET clone of `tree` utility.
 You know, the one that renders a nice tree view for a given directory.

 The project is available on GitHub under the [dtree](https://github.com/asizikov/dtree) name.
 It's a .NET global tool that you can install with the following command: